ciklum-digital/internship-2.0/docs/pages/faq.md

-# FAQ
+# FAQ [PENDING]

-> When the deadline of test task?
+When is the deadline of test task?

-Answer: `03 November 2019`
+>

-> Whats next?
+I have completed test task.
+What is next?

-Answer: We will check your work, define the best and conduct small HR interview with best of you.
-After HR screening we will define internship participants final list
+> We will review all of the test tasks, define the best and conduct a brief HR interview with best of you.
+After HR screening we will define internship participants final list.

-> Will we have homework after lectures?
+Will we have homework after lectures?

-Answer: Yes, And we will review it and add to your score
+> Yes, we will review it and add the result of each homework to your total score.

-> Will we have final task?
+Will we have final task?

-Answer: Yes, it will combine all your experience
+> Yes, you will get the final task after all of the lectures and homework.

-> How you define a leaders?
+How do you define a leaders?

-Answer: Based on all your practice work (including test task, home works, final task) and you soft skills
+> Based on all factors (test task score, homeworks score, final task score) and you soft skills.

-> How many lectures will we have?
+How many lectures will we have?

-Answer: Approximately `8 lectures`
+> 8 lectures.

-> Can I use React / Angular / other framework ?
+Can I use React / Angular / other framework for a test task?

-Answer: No, only Javascript for now
+> No, only Javascript is allowed to be used to implement a test task.